-Setting Parameter Range/Description Factory Setting WiFi Enable 19.0.0 On - connection to WiFi is possible On Off - disconnects boiler from WiFi Network Configuration Serial Number Serial Number 19.1.3 Serial number of the boiler's WiFi gateway.
+Setting Parameter Range/Description Factory Setting WiFi Enable 19.0.0 On - connection to WiFi is possible On Off - disconnects boiler from WiFi Network Configuration NA Select Enter to commence the process of connecting the boiler to a local WiFi network using the "NTI net" mobile App NA Serial Number 19.1.3 Serial number of the boiler's WiFi gateway.
 Serial number is required when registering the boiler on the "NTI net" connectivity platform.
-Connectivity reset Signal Level 19.1.1 Displays the WiFi router signal strength.
+NA Connectivity reset 19.2.0 Select if you need to reconfigure the WiFi connection, i.e., if you need to select a different WiFi network.
+To re-establish WiFi connection, enter the Network Configuration.
+NA Signal Level 19.1.1 Displays the WiFi router signal strength.
 NA Internet Time 19.0.3 Set to "On" to have the time automatically set via the internet connection based on the boiler's entered address.
-Off Note: the address is entered when registering the boiler to an "NTI net" End User or Service Center.
+Note: the address is entered when registering the boiler to an "NTI net" Off End User or Service Center.
 Internet Weather 19.0.4 Set to "On" to have the outdoor temperature reading acquired via the internet connection based on the boiler's entered address.
 Off Note: the address is entered when registering the boiler to an "NTI net" End User or Service Center.